 If an offender intentionally violates a restraining order, they could face a probation violation and new criminal charges according to California Penal Code Section 273.6.

 What Other Consequences Can Come from a Domestic Violence Conviction in San Diego?

 If you are convicted of a domestic violence crime, you could face additional penalties imposed by the court.
 A conviction for domestic violence results in a criminal record that shows up on any background check and can jeopardize your opportunities with potential employers.

 Other adverse consequences of a domestic violence conviction could include:

 - Prohibiting you to own a firearm

 - Deportation for non-citizens

-If you’re facing charges for domestic violence in San Diego, it is imperative that you partner with an accomplished violent crimes defense attorney like Attorney Dod to build a robust defense to protect your future and freedom.
+If you are facing charges for domestic violence in San Diego, partner with an accomplished violent crimes defense attorney like Attorney Dod to build a robust defense to protect your future and freedom.

-Domestic violence charges are more serious than assault and battery charges.
-California prosecutors crack down on domestic violence accusations, even if you are wrongly accused out of anger or jealousy.
-If placed on your permanent criminal record, a domestic violence charge will surface in background checks and may hinder you from gaining employment or housing.
+Domestic violence charges are more severe than charges for assault or battery.
+California prosecutors crack down on domestic violence accusations, even if the defendant has been wrongly accused out of anger or jealousy.
+If placed on your permanent criminal record, a domestic violence charge will surface in all of your future background checks, hindering your ability to secure housing or employment forever.

 - A lack of intent